alanshaw/david/README.md

 - `stable` - The latest stable version available
 - `latest` - The latest version available (including build and patch versions)

+### CLI

+If you install David globally (`npm install -g david`), you can run `david` in your project directory to see which dependencies are out of date.

 ### Cache